Hollywood, Florida: History

-The Florida guide, published by the Federal Writers' Project, describes the early development of Hollywood, an early example of a planned community that proliferated in Florida during the real-estate boom of the 1920s:
+The Florida guide, published by the Federal Writers' Project, describes the development of Hollywood, an early example of the planned communities that proliferated in Florida during the real-estate boom of the 1920s:

-Prospective purchasers of land were enticed by free hotel accommodation and entertainment, and "were driven about the city-to-be on trails blazed through palmetto thickets; so desolate and forlorn were some stretches that many women became hysterical, it is said, and a few fainted.
-Young had a vision of having lakes, golf courses, a luxury beach hotel (Hollywood Beach Hotel, now Hollywood Beach Resort), country clubs, and a main street, Hollywood Boulevard.
-After the 1926 Miami hurricane, Hollywood was severely damaged; local newspapers reported that Hollywood was second only to Miami in losses from the storm.
-Following Young's death in 1934, the city encountered other destructive hurricanes, and the stock market crashed with personal financial misfortunes.
+Prospective purchasers of land were enticed by free hotel accommodation and entertainment, and "were driven about the city-to-be on trails blazed through palmetto thickets; so desolate and forlorn were some stretches that many women became hysterical, it is said, and a few fainted."
+Young had a vision of lakes, golf courses, a luxury beach hotel (Hollywood Beach Hotel, now Hollywood Beach Resort), country clubs, and a main street, Hollywood Boulevard.
+Hollywood was severely damaged by the 1926 Miami hurricane; local newspapers reported that it was second only to Miami in losses from the storm.
+After Young's death in 1934, the city encountered other destructive hurricanes, and the stock market crashed, causing personal financial misfortunes.

-Hurricane Irma hit Florida in 2017, wreaking widespread damage.
-Due to the spontaneity of the hurricane, nearly 700 elderly nursing-home residents died.
-In an investigation following the hurricane, some of the deaths were found to be not actually a result of the hurricane, but the poor conditions to which they were exposed in the aftermath.
-Four nursing-home staff charged with negligence and counts of manslaughter.
-Following the damage inflicted by Hurricane Irma in 2017, an initiative called Rebuild Florida was created by the Florida Department of Economic Opportunity to provide aid to citizens affected by the natural disaster.
-The initial focus of Rebuild Florida was its Housing Repair Program, which offered assistance in rebuilding families' homes that were impacted by Hurricane Irma.
-The program gave priority to low-income vulnerable residents, such as the disabled, the elderly, and those families with children under five.
-The success of this program has various results across the city, with hundreds of citizens claiming they were left without help.
+Hurricane Irma hit Florida in 2017, causing damage and power outages in Hollywood.
+12 residents of the Rehabilitation Center at Hollywood Hills died of heat exposure.
+Four nursing-home staff were charged with negligence and manslaughter.
+Charges were dropped against the 3 nurses and the nursing home chief was acquitted.

+The Florida Department of Economic Opportunity created Rebuild Florida, an initiative to provide aid to citizens affected by Irma.
+Its initial focus was its Housing Repair Program, which offered assistance in rebuilding families' homes.
+The program prioritized low-income vulnerable residents, such as the disabled, the elderly, and families with children under five.
+The program had varied results across the state, with hundreds of citizens claiming they were left without help.